Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Florida

 Citation: Ann.
 Stat. § 383.14; DCF Oper.
 Proc. # 170-8

-To determine the appropriate intervention efforts needed to assist with maternal entry or retention in substance use treatment, enhancement of child well-being, and the development of family skills to facilitate healthier lifestyles, child welfare professionals shall obtain and assess the following information:
+In policy: To determine the appropriate intervention efforts needed to assist with maternal entry or retention in substance use treatment, enhancement of child well-being, and the development of family skills to facilitate healthier lifestyles, child welfare professionals shall obtain and assess the following information as part of the family functioning assessment (FFA):

 • The mother's substance use needs: